 They are also great for discovering who made the mess that no one will admit.

 Watching over the sick or elderly

 If you are caring for a sick or elderly person, you may want to be able to see them and communicate with them at all times.

 - The first baby monitor was created by the company Zenith.

 - It came out in 1937, and it was called the Radio Nurse.

 - The creation was inspired by the 1932 kidnapping of Charles Lindbergh’s Baby.

-- Zenith’s President, Eugene F. McDonald Jr. asked his engineers to come up with a commercial system of letting parents hear what was going on in their child’s room.
-Mr. McDonald already had a system in place in his home where he would be able to hear in his daughter’s room.
+- Zenith’s President, Eugene F. McDonald Jr., asked his engineers to devise a commercial system to let parents hear what was happening in their child’s room.
+Mr. McDonald already had a system in place in his home where he could hear in his daughter’s room.

 - With help from Japanese designer Isamu Noguchi, the Radio Nurse was created.

-- Since the Radio Nurse had problems with picking up radio signals from other sources, it never became popular however, it paved the way for the modern day baby monitor.
+- Since the Radio Nurse had problems picking up radio signals from other sources, it never became popular.
+However, it paved the way for the modern-day baby monitor.